wethod/learning-center-staging/content/alerts/index.md

 In this case you are in trouble, in fact according to your Timesheet the PM have planned an excessive Timesheet so the project is spending too much.

-*How to solve? *<span style="font-size: 1rem;"><i>The solution to this yellow alert is to first of all check if the data of the project’s Timesheet and Project Status a re right, if they are, the PM have to delete days of work and increase your margin decreasing the budget.</i></span>
+*How to solve?
+The solution to this yellow alert is to first of all check if the data of the project’s Timesheet and Project Status a re right, if they are, the PM have to delete days of work and increase your margin decreasing the budget.

 ### Project Status / Archived